RichardFreedman/RichardFreedman.github.io/palestrina_josquin/readMe.md

 #### Figure 5.
 Visual epresentation of the weighted distribution of notes

 Visual representation of the weighted distribution (according to the relative duration of all notes of a given pitch class) in Josquin’s motet and Palestrina’s Kyrie.
 Produced with CRIM Intervals (https://github.com/HCDigitalScholarship/intervals).
-For an interactive digital color version see URL: https://richardfreedman.github.io/palestrina_josquin/Corpus_Note_Plot_Kyries.html

 <img src="palestrina_josquin/F_05_Note_Radar.svg" alt="Note radar plot" style="width: 100%; max-width: 800px;">